 Digestion – are best taken with food

-4. We are leery to use straight essential oils with cats, but hydrosols are great.
-Fleas hate LAVENDER, so I purchased 4 oz. of the LAVENDER HYDROSOL and put this into a spray bottle.
+4. We are leery to use straight essential oils with cats, but hydrolats are great.
+Fleas hate Lavender, so I purchased 4 oz. of the Lavender Hydrolat and put this into a spray bottle.
 I spray the cat’s bedding several times weekly.

 5. I was at a friend’s house and saw fleas crawling all over her Dalmatian.
-I had some PEPPERMINT essential oil with me and put a few drops along his spine and then stroked his fur.
+I had some Peppermint essential oil with me and put a few drops in my palms and then stroked his fur.
 The fleas stopped crawling, but were hopping off of him.
 I put a few drops into some shampoo so she could bathe him with it, and it virtually took care of the flea problem.
-She now adds a drop of Peppermint to his drinking water dish (it’s stainless steel – don’t use plastic), and he is flea free.
+He is now flea free.

-6. I’ve used both PURIFY and LAVENDER during flea “season” and they have worked very well.
+6. I’ve used both Purify and Lavender during flea “season” and they have worked very well.
 I put 20-25 drops of Lavender in a spray bottle with water (shake frequently).
 I spray my dog and her bedding daily.
-LAVENDER HYDROSOL works great too.
+Lavender Hydrolat works great too.

-8. To keep fleas off our indoor cat, I use a couple drops of LAVENDER in a shaker jar of 20 Mule Team Borax sprinkled on carpeting after each vacuuming.
+7. To keep fleas off our indoor cat, I use a couple drops of Lavender in a shaker jar of 20 Mule Team Borax sprinkled on carpeting after each vacuuming.
 Also on throw rugs or wherever or wherever the kitty hangs out.

-9. If essential oils alone don’t get rid of fleas, crush a garlic clove once a day and add to her food.
+8. If essential oils alone don’t get rid of fleas, crush a garlic clove once a day and add to the food.

-10. We alternate LAVENDER and CLEANSING daily (one oil one day and the other the next day) on our dog.
-We have also used PURIFY.
+9. We alternate Lavender and Cleansing daily (one oil one day and the other the next day) on our dog.
+We have also used Purify.
 We just put a few drops between the dog’s shoulder blades as flea season starts.
-Some other oils that I’ve noticed work are: PEPPERMINT, LEMONGRASS and SPEARMINT.
+Some other oils that I’ve noticed work are: Peppermint, Lemongrass and Spearmint.

-11. We use a mixture of equal parts of LEMONGRASS, CEDARWOOD and PURIFY that Linda will make up for you [NO MORE FLEAS!].
-About once a week I put 2-3 drops of this blend between my dogs’ shoulder blades and that is all it takes.
-We live in the country with horses and turkeys, next to woodlands and grasslands where they are prevalent and have no flea or tick problems.
+10. We use a mixture of equal parts of Lemongrass, Cedarwood Atlas and Purify [NO MORE FLEAS!].
+About once a week I put 2-3 drops of this blend in my palms and then stroke the spine, especially between my dogs’ shoulder blades, and that is all it takes.
+We live in the country with horses and turkeys, next to woodlands and grasslands where they are prevalent, and we have no flea or tick problems.

-12. I think fleas consider ORANGE oil “orange-a-cide”.
+11. I think fleas consider Orange oil “orange-a-cide.”
 I found this quote on the Internet: “Orange oil breaks down the wax in their exoskeletons almost right away, and they die fast.
 I noticed that within five minutes of using it, most of them were dead; within 45 minutes, I had 100% kill rate.”

-13. Thank you for NO MORE FLEAS blend.
+12. Thank you for No More Fleas blend.
 It really works!
 My poor little poodle was constantly being bitten by fleas.
 I have tried shampoos, monthly topical flea medication and other expensive flea treatments with no success.
 I saw No More Fleas, and I was skeptical but thought I would give it a try.
 I gave him a few doses spread out over a few days, washed him and all of his bedding, and much to my delight the fleas were gone and still are. - Angela